Skip to content

 Develop a strong foundation in business by studying a wide range of topics and sharpening your decision-making, leadership, and communication skills.
 Prepare for your career in one of many fields, such as human resources, management, sales, market research, finance, consulting, and more.

-Your BS in business administration degree consists of 124 credit hours, with 48 credit hours in the major, including foundation core requirements (15 c.h.), professional core requirements (15 c.h.), required business administration courses (9 c.h.), and electives at the 3000 or 4000 level (9 c.h.).
+Your BS in Business Administration degree consists of 124 credit hours, with 48 credit hours in the major, including foundation core requirements (18 c.h.), professional core requirements (9 c.h.), required business administration courses (12 c.h.), and electives at the 3000 or 4000 level (9 c.h.).
+The 124 hours may be less depending on credits transferred in.

 Students who have already completed their Associate of Applied Science (A.A.S.) degree should refer to our BAS in Business Administration course outline.